Lydia Grigorieva

-Lydia Grigorieva (Лідія Григор'єва, born 1945) is a Ukrainian poet who now lives in London.
+Lydia Grigorieva (Лідія Григор'єва, born 1945) is a Ukrainian photographer and poet who now lives in London.
 Her work has been widely translated and she has worked with the BBC World Service, Russian radio and television and the British Library.

 Also described as a "photo-artist", Grigorieva uses a synthesis of poetry and photography in her work.
 The premiere of her Photo-Poetry took place at the State Pushkin Museum in Moscow.

 In 2011, she took part in a seminar at the London Book Fair titled At the Crossroads of Culture: Russian Writers Living in London.

 Grigorieva read her work for the British Library's Dual Cultures, Between Two Worlds: Poetry and Translation project which explores the work of poets living in the UK whose first language is not English.